docker/docs/accounts.md

 weight=10
 +++

-# Account and repository management introduction
+# Account and repository management

+This section explains the relationship between users, organizations, teams, and repositories and gives examples of potential workflows you might use.
+It also describes the various actions you can perform surrounding account and repository management through the Docker Trusted Registry (Trusted Registry) user interface (UI).

+There are three scopes with which you can manage permissions:

+* organizations
+* teams
+* repositories

-This document describes the various actions you can perform surrounding account and repository management through the Docker Trusted Registry (Trusted Registry) user interface (UI).
-What you see and do depends on your role and permissions which is outlined in this document.
-Use the UI to quickly see, and with the correct permissions do the following:
+What you see and do depends on your role and permissions.
+Use the UI to see, and with the correct permissions do the following:

 * manage repositories